 by Sheldon What does the first Labour Mayor of Poplar, the bloke who built the Cutty Sark and the supplier of animals to P. T. Barnum have in common?
 Following the successful debut of our Brompton tour, I am pleased to announce I shall be delivering a tour of Tower Hamlets Cemetery Park as part […]Read More Shuffle Off This Mortal Coil

-A once household name who’s works were considered as mighty as those written by Handel, his catalogue is now little known.
-This man overcame deplorable racism and utilised a talent that had him admired by the likes of Gilbert, Stanford and US President Theodore Roosevelt.
-Whereas many of his contemporaries lie in Cathedrals or Abbeys, ‘the […]Read More The Strangest of Resting Places
+A once household name whose works were considered as mighty as those written by Handel, his catalogue is now little known.
+He was admired by the likes of Gilbert, Stanford and US President Theodore Roosevelt and whereas many of his contemporaries lie in Cathedrals or Abbeys, ‘the Black Dvorak’ lies in a plain cemetery in […]Read More The Strangest of Resting Places

 by Sheldon One of the most enjoyable things I do and love is singing.
 I’ve been in a few choirs and sung in Mozart’s and Verdi’s Requiems, which have been eye-opening: to think in my youth I was happy listening to Christina Milian and Jojo.
 It’s opened up new avenues of music which I wouldn’t […]Read More When I Was Man Alive